Hungarian writer György Spiró’s newly translated novel ‘Captivity’ powerfully sets the perils of modern Jewry in Early Christian Rome

 Some historians see the best-selling writer’s new novel The Storyteller as trash.
 Here’s why they are wrong.

 The singular horror of the Holocaust is being lost in exchange for enshrining rare moments of inspiration and universal narratives of suffering

-In his 1988 novel Fiasco—only now available in English—Hungarian Nobel laureate Imre Kertész imagines an author exhausted by the Holocaust yet unable to write about anything else
+In his 1988 novel Fiasco, Hungarian Nobel laureate Imre Kertész, who died today at age 86, imagines an author exhausted by the Holocaust yet unable to write about anything else

 Keret puts the phone down, independent minyanim, and more

 The novella ‘Union Jack’ offers Nobel Prize winner Imre Kertész in top form